voltrue2/gracenode/README.md

 ##### Strict Mode

-If strict mode is set to `true`, your application process will terminates on start if lint error(s) is detected.
+If strict mode is set to `true`, your application process will terminate on start if lint error(s) is detected.

 This is set to `false` by default.